Her dream was a natural hospital birth but reality was she had a C-section. But her baby is healthy, isn’t that enough?

 Find even more great resources for Pregnancy and Birth: Follow Alida | The Realistic Mama’s board Pregnancy/Birth/Newborn on Pinterest.
 Visit Alida | The Realistic Mama’s profile on Pinterest.
 Follow Dayna :: Lemon Lime Adventures’s board Everything Baby on Pinterest.

 And before you leave join The Realistic Mama community on Facebook, it’s as easy as a quick like.P.S.
 Are you looking for extra side income?
-I make over $85,000 a year blogging part-time—check out this easy step-by-step tutorial on how start a blog (no tech knowledge required).
+I make full-time income blogging part-time—check out this easy step-by-step tutorial on how start a blog (no tech knowledge required).